 The launch event

-Using our crowdDJ® platform, attendees were able to use the free crowdDJ app or interactive kiosk to request their favourite track with content from the Music vault being showcased on the platform.
+Using our crowdDJ® platform, attendees were able to use the free crowdDJ app; or interactive kiosk; in order to request their favourite track with content from the Music vault being showcased on the platform.
 Nightlife Senior Music Programmer, Nick Jones was DJ for the night and played out the selections from the crowd based on the demand for each track.

 Australian Music Vault